Art Values: Appraisal and Valuation for Legal Reasons

 The less established an artist, the less art an artist has sold, the younger an artist is, or the fewer documented sales that exist for art similar to art that needs to be valued, the more complicated the appraisal process becomes.
 More in-depth research may be necessary in order to assess values, a variety of factors may have bearing on final valuations, and supporting final valuations may require more in the way of explanation than simply citing prices of recently sold works of art.
 The important point to keep in mind is that any work of art can be appraised, regardless of the artist, and that value can be supported with facts about the artist combined with facts about the art market in general.

 Suppose, for example, that a young artist makes an insurance claim for ten paintings that are destroyed as the result of a fire in the building where he maintains his studio.
-Suppose also that the artist has made few sales during the course of his career, none for paintings as large as those that were destroyed.
-His sales consist almost entirely of small paintings that sold for several hundred dollars each.
+Suppose also that the artist has made few sales during the course of their career, none for paintings as large as those that were destroyed.
+Their sales consist almost entirely of small paintings that sold for several hundred dollars each.
 The artist claims that the ten paintings, because they were so large, were worth $5,000 each.

 In our fire example, the paintings may be worth $5,000 each to the artist, but that figure is not necessarily what they're worth on the open market.
 Even if the paintings were for sale for $5,000 each before they were destroyed, that is still not adequate proof of their fair market value.
 In order for them to be worth that amount of money, they must either be selling at those prices, or the artist (or appraiser) must demonstrate that comparable paintings regularly sell for comparable dollar amounts in typical art selling situations such as at galleries, art shows, or through agents or representatives.